jamesbraza/cs234-dreamchess/README.md

 - Pawn promotion:
   1. `e`: board destination (see above).
   1. `=`: indicates promotion.
+     - Note: 'underpromotion' is a term for promoting a pawn to a non-queen piece.
   1. `f`: exchanged piece.

 And lastly if the move leads to a check `+` or checkmate `#`.